Mayuri098/Daily-Updates/README.md

 ### Daily update of my work.

--Creating blogs on github pages
+1. Creating blogs on github pages